acdreyer/thesis/README.md

  Can be scaled and used as corporate knowledge management tool

  Automatically (autonomous or semi-autonomous) cluster and link topics

+### Data, Information, Knowledge, Wisdom pyramid model

+Roberts, J. (2015).
+A very short, fairly interesting and reasonably cheap book about knowledge management 55 City Road, London: SAGE Publications Ltd doi: 10.4135/9781473919709

+### Limitations of catalogues; Dewey, Library of congress
+Lump and split
+Tagging

+"The task of knowing is no longer to see the simple.
+It is to swim in the complex." p.198 In the world after the Enlightenment, the cultural task was to build knowledge.
+In the miscellaneous world, the task is to build meaning, even though we cnt yet know what well do with this new domain. p.222

+Weinberger, David.
+Everything Is Miscellaneous: the Power of the New Digital Disorder.
+New York, NY: Holt, 2008

+### Knowledge unit of measurement: nuggets p.59
+Knowledge is more than just data, information.
+Clustering. p.112 Not evolutionary, but continuous accumulation. p.162 Episodic and semantic memory p.175
+Measure transferability. p.211 Fi.2
+Data mining is information processing, not knowledge management. p.259 which is what, how, why.
+Sleep makes connections.

+Geisler, Eliezer.
+Knowledge and Knowledge Systems Learning from the Wonders of the Mind.
+Hershey, PA: IGI Publications, 2008

 ## Pre-existing knowledge and expected response